logging

 What is 'OpenLayers'?

 Openlayers is an open-source JavaScript library for displaying maps and map data in web browsers.
-It is simmilar to Google Maps, Bing Maps, Leaflet (WMS), Web Feature Service (WFS) protocols and other standards like GeoJSON, GML and many others.
+It is simmilar to Google Maps, Bing Maps, Leaflet, Web Feature Service (WFS) protocols and other standards like GeoJSON, GML and many others.

 It was developed by a software company MetaCarta ahead of the O'Reilly 'Where 2.0' conference in June 2006, supposedly as an alternative to Google Maps.
 MetaCarta seems to have disappeared from the internet.
 This is a screenprint of a still functioning website in 2014: